Dirty NES Glitches

 what my child brain probably saw

-I remember an instance where every single glitch scenario I’ve described occured all at once. trying to play Mega Man 5, the graphics were corrupt, the lockout chip was blasting that reset circuit, and of course, it was booting into Gravity Man’s stage.
+I remember an instance where every single glitch scenario I’ve described occurred all at once. trying to play Mega Man 5, the graphics were corrupt, the lockout chip was blasting that reset circuit, and of course, it was booting into Gravity Man’s stage.
 Just a complete mess, all caused by that cartridge port being filthy, but the console being unwilling to crash outright.
 I have repaired tons of these consoles in my lifetime, and the problem is almost always that the pin connector is dirty.
 If you want to keep your NES in good shape, make sure you’re cleaning your games, make sure you’re NOT using a Game Genie, or better yet, just use an Everdrive and never remove it.

 my favorite air fortress level